Contrary to the other games we’ve covered so far, Civilization 6’s Mac version is not new.

 Do you have an older and basic Mac?

-If you're still on the fence, I recommend you run the free Cinebench OpenGL benchmark and compare your result with ours.
-That should give you a decent idea of the FPS you should expect playing Civilization 6.
+If you’re still on the fence, I recommend you run the free Unigine Heaven Benchmark using the Basic Preset and compare your result with ours.
+That should give you a decent idea of what to expect from this game.

 Always check those system requirements